Your guide to clinician licensing, its process and the different types of licenses available.

 This model was first introduced by the nursing profession in the Nurse Licensure Compact (NLC) supported by the National Council of State Boards of Nursing.
 Nurses are often called on to treat patients or interact with providers in other states, so the compact fits nicely into that profession.
 But many people view the portability model as unfit for doctors or specialists because there are different state requirements for obtaining a license.

 Now, the NLC isn’t accepted by all states.
 As of May 2021, 33 states had joined the compact and 13 others are in the process of or are considering joining.
-4 states have gone public and announced they currently have no plans in joining the compact.
+Four states have gone public and announced they currently have no plans in joining the compact.

 Licensure reciprocity seems like an ideal solution for telehealth practices but as of now, it seems the system is slowly moving away from this model as more and more states remove their public health emergency status.

-One License for Everyone
+One license for everyone

 The option that is the least likely but seems to be the most popular in the medical community is for all healthcare providers to have one license, a national license, that allows professionals to practice anywhere in the country.